real-gozie/Campaign-Forge-AI/README.md

 Campaign Forge AI does not aim to replace the creator.

 It aims to help the creator **think better, create smarter, and move from ideas to action**.

 ---

+# 🏆 Selected Challenge Theme

+**Create with AI: The Future of Creative Industries**

+Campaign Forge AI was developed for the **July 2026 IBM AI Builders Challenge with IBM Bob**, under the theme **"Create with AI: The Future of Creative Industries."**

+The project explores how AI can be used not simply to generate content, but to reimagine the creative process itself.

+Campaign Forge AI applies this idea to campaign development by combining structured creative thinking, human judgment, and AI-assisted intelligence in a connected workflow.
+The platform helps creators move from raw ideas through strategy, refinement, creative development, evaluation, and toward implementation-ready campaigns.

+IBM Bob was used as the primary AI-powered development environment during the prototyping and development of the platform, while IBM Granite, accessed through IBM watsonx.ai, provides the AI-assisted intelligence layer within the final application.

+Through this approach, Campaign Forge AI explores how AI can strengthen human creativity, critical thinking, and strategic decision-making while helping creators build more purposeful and actionable campaigns.

+---